tensorlayer/RLzoo/README.md

 ## Usage:

 ### 0. Quick Start
-Choose whatever environments with whatever RL algorithms supported in RLzoo, and enjoy the game by running:
+Choose whatever environments with whatever RL algorithms supported in RLzoo, and enjoy the game by running (`./baselines/`):
 ```
 python run_rlzoo.py
 ```